 - Additional Guides And Further Resources

-Many clients ask us “I tripped over a bottle or glass, can I claim?”
-If the accident was not your fault and you were significantly injured as a result then you could be liable to claim.
-In order to claim compensation, your solicitor will have to be able to prove that another party was liable for your injuries.
+Many clients ask us, “I tripped over a bottle or glass, can I claim?”
+If the accident was not your fault and you were significantly injured as a result, then you could be liable to claim.
+To claim compensation, your solicitor will have to be able to prove that another party was liable for your injuries.

-To prove that the party neglected their duty of care, your solicitor will have to provide evidence that the staff knew about the bottle, glass or broken glass on the floor and failed to clear it away, or mark it as a hazard.
+To prove that the party neglected their duty of care, your solicitor will have to provide evidence that the staff knew about the bottle, glass or broken glass on the floor and failed to clear it away or mark it as a hazard.
 Alternatively, that a member of staff was a cause of the hazard.
 The reasonableness of your claim may also be taken into account.
 For example, if your accident was also caused in part by your own clumsiness, misjudgement or foolish behaviour, then you may not be able to claim.
-Alternatively the Defendant (party you are claiming compensation from) may only be held partially liable for your claim.
-For example, if you had your accident whilst under the influence of illegal drugs or alcohol and that affected your judgement, the Defendant may only be partially liable for your injuries.
-For example, if you are judged to be 25% liable for your injuries, you will only receive 75% of the compensation you could have claimed, if the Defendant had been judged to be fully liable.

-We will now look at ways that people are commonly injured if they tripped over a bottle or glass.
+We will now look at ways that people are commonly injured if they tripped over a glass bottle.

-Shops have a duty of care towards their customers, which means that they have to ensure that the store is a safe environment in which to shop.
-If a customer is injured by a fallen bottle, or glass on the floor (for example, a bottle that has fallen on the shelf, or stock that is not being correctly stored, they could be held accountable for their injuries.
+Shops have a duty of care towards their customers, which means that they have to ensure that the store is a safe environment in which to shop if a fallen bottle injures a customer or glass on the floor (for example, a bottle that has fallen on the shelf, or stock that is not being correctly stored, they could be held accountable for their injuries.

-If you have experienced any for of accident in a shop or supermarket accident because you stepped on broken glass leading to a broken glass cut, or tripped over a bottle and glass and was injured, you could be entitled to make a personal injury claim.
-Call us today to speak to a well informed personal injury claims advisor and if we believe that you are entitled to compensation, we will provide you with an excellent slip, trip or fall claims solicitor to handle your case.
+If you have experienced any form of accident in a shop or supermarket accident because you stepped on broken glass leading to a broken glass cut or tripped over a bottle and glass and was injured, you could be entitled to make a personal injury claim.
+Call us today to speak to a well informed personal injury claims advisor.
+If we believe that you are entitled to compensation, an excellent slip, trip or fall claims solicitor can manage your tripped over a glass bottle case.

 If you have been injured because you tripped out a bottle or glass in an accident that was not your fault, you could be awarded a large compensation package for your injuries.
 Your compensation package could include both general as well as special damages.
-We will now look at what this means in more detail below.
+We will now look at what this means for your tripped over a glass bottle claims in more detail below.

 General damages are often the primary part of a compensation package.
 They reward the injured person for the pain, suffering and loss of amenity they have experienced.
 They are usually the larger part of a compensation package.

 Special damages are the secondary part of a compensation package.
-They compensate the injured person for any expenses or financial losses they have had as a result of their injuries.
+They compensate the injured person for any expenses or financial losses they have had due to their injuries.

 Examples of special damages can include:

-- Medical expenses: If you have needed any private medical treatment or medication for you injuries, your medical expenses will cover these.
+- Medical bills: If you have needed any private medical treatment or medication for your injuries, your medical expenses will cover these.